 The Commission consists of nine members appointed by the Governor.
-The Commission meets monthly, generally on the first Thursday, and is supported by a small full-time staff (an executive director, three attorneys and administrative support).
+The Commission generally meets on the first Thursday of each month.
+The Commission is supported by a staff of six.

 Primary Functions of the Ethics Commission

-- Draft and issue formal Advisory Opinions regarding the Ethics Act and the Open Government Meetings Act.
+- Draft and issue formal Advisory Opinions regarding the Ethics Act and the Open Governmental Meetings Act.

 - Administer the registration and reporting of lobbyists and publish an annual directory of lobbyists.

-- Process the filing and availability of Financial Disclosure Statements for candidates and other public servants who are required to file.
+- Process Financial Disclosure Statements for candidates and other public servants who are required to file.

-Commission meetings are normally held the first Thursday of each month.
+Commission meetings are normally held at 10:00 a.m. the first Thursday of each month.

 The meetings are open to the public.
 Agendas are available the Friday prior to each meeting.